 During the work on this deliverable, various ways of more user-friendly utility function modelling in terms of less effort to generate the utility function were investigated and preliminary evaluated.
 The first task was to indicate, with the help of MORPHEMIC use case partners, the most common and needed high-level policies for the user such as "optimize response time" or "minimize cost".
+These policies are often formulated with limited knowledge of how it translates to actual application configuration and how it relates to monitoring measurements taken from the deployed application configuration.
 The results of discussions with the MORPHEMIC use case partners and with other potential MORPHEMIC adopters during workshops and webinars (see D7.1 Initial Dissemination and Communication Report and Plan) showed that even different software applications may have similar high-level optimization policies that should be eventually modelled as utility functions.
-During the work, seven utility functions for the most popular high-level policies were modelled.
-They are presented in Section 5.1.
-The directly modelled utility functions from high-level policies can simply be re-used by the use case partners during writing the CAMEL models of their applications.
+During the work, seven utility dimensions for the most popular high-level policies can simply be re-used by the use case partners during writing the CAMEL models of their applications.
 It is important to notice that the number of templates can be easily extended in the future.